Equivalence between the Fitness-Complexity and the Sinkhorn-Knopp algorithms: Results and Discussion

 \subsection{The potential interpretation of Fitness and Complexity}

 The reinterpretation of the FC in terms of potentials of the logarithmic barrier function sheds light on some properties of $F$ and $Q$ that were previously unclear.

 \paragraph{Fitness' logarithmic scale.} Function $g$ highlights that the natural scale of the fitness score is the logarithmic scale, as often considered in many diagrams (for example, the Income-Fitness diagram in~\cite{Tacchella2012}), because the problem corresponds to a constrained optimization problem with logarithmic constraint barrier.
-In fact, for relevant applications (see for example~\cite{WorldBank2020,JRC2021}), a logarithmic transformation is required in order to have well-separated values of Fitness and Complexity, as for example in the visualization of countries' trajectories in figure~\ref{fig:trajectories}.
+In fact, for relevant applications (see for example~\cite{WorldBank2020,JRC2021}), a logarithmic transformation is required in order to have well-separated values of Fitness and Complexity, as for example in the visualization of countries' trajectories, see below.

-\paragraph{Potentials.} Further, a well known property of FC is its ability to reorder rows and columns of $M_{cp}$ in order to obtain a upper-left \textit{triangular} matrix which highlights its nestedness~\cite{Mariani2019}, as shown in figure~\ref{fig:matrix_export}.
+\paragraph{Potentials.} Further, a well-known property of FC is its ability to reorder rows and columns of $M_{cp}$ in order to obtain a upper-left \textit{triangular} matrix which highlights its nestedness~\cite{Mariani2019}, as shown in figure~\ref{fig:matrix_export}.

 This can be obtained by simply reordering rows and columns of the matrix by the ranking of $F$ and $Q$, and this feature can be explained in terms of potentials functions (also called Kantorovich potentials).
 The Fitness of a country measures its industrial system's capability while the Complexity is a measure of how hard is to produce each commodity.
 Thus, the region of the matrix $M_{cp}$ with high $Q$ and low $F$ should not be populated, by construction, because that would mean low Fitness countries producing highly complex products.
 Indeed, the two logarithmic potentials in eq.~\ref{eq:potential} define a barrier that cannot be overcome: here is a value of $\ln x + \ln y$ whose constant-value line defines the separation between the feasible and forbidden regions of the matrix.
 Translated in terms of Fitness and Complexity, we can find a value of $Q/F$ that defines a barrier line in the reordered shapes that meets the same requirements with striking precision, see fig.~\ref{fig:matrix_export} where we plot the isometric line with the lowest value among all the lines that define a completely empty region under the curve.
+Operationally, the red line in the figure is found by trying different values of $Q/F$ and checking if any non-zero entries of the matrix fall below the curve.

 This explains why in many real systems, by rearranging the matrix's rows and columns by FC, the parts of the rearranged matrix exhibit a continuous border line.